18F/handbook/_pages/about-us/offices/washington-dc.md

 Use [BookIt](https://bookit.gsa.gov) to reserve rooms.
 Avoid booking rooms:

-* 1470 and up on the first floor
+* 1471, 1472, and 1481 &mdash; they're only accessible via 3rd wing)
-* x3xx rooms &mdash; they're really far away from TTS and aren&rsquo;t easily accessible,
+* x3xx rooms &mdash; they're really far away from TTS and aren&rsquo;t easily accessible
-* x0xx rooms &mdash; they're not as up-to-date as other wings.
+* x0xx rooms &mdash; they're not as up-to-date as other wings

 ### Receive visitors?